Syntab/flask-demo/README.md

-# flask-demo
+# flask

-A demo of python flask.
+this repo is a demo of the 'flask' python module